-- EP278.2 All ILR fields must be accurately completed for an apprentice as required in the ILR specification. - EP279 Reservations will expire if they are not used within 3 months of the start date detailed within the reservation.
-If the reservation expires before the apprentice starts, you will need to make a new reservation.
-New reservations are subject to government funds being available. - EP280 If a change of circumstance occurs that results in the need for a new reservation on the apprenticeship service, you must contact the apprenticeship service support desk.
+- P263.2 You must accurately complete all ILR fields for an apprentice as required in the ILR specification. - P264 Reservations will expire if they are not used within 3 months of the start date detailed within the reservation.
+If the reservation expires before the apprentice starts, you or the employer will need to make a new reservation.
+New reservations are subject to government funds being available. - P265 If a change of circumstance occurs that results in the need for a new reservation on the apprenticeship service, you must contact the apprenticeship service support desk.
 You will have used a reservation creating the original commitment for the apprentice and must not make a second due to change of circumstances.
 More information on when to contact us can be found in the change of circumstances section.